tun67213/DataStructuresReview/README.md

 #### public void add(int index, E element)
     Throws:
-        NullPointerException() if no value is provided
-        IndexOutOfBoundsException() if index is provided, but is out of bounds
+        NullPointerException() exception if no value is provided IndexOutOfBoundsException() exception if index is provided, but is out of bounds
     Functionality:
         If no element is provided, the function throws a NullPointerException() exception.
         If an index IS provided, but is out of bounds, then the function throws an IndexOutOfBoundsException() exception.